greymatter-io/helm-charts/docs/Generic Install.md

          <your voyager configuration>
    ```

-2. Rather than specifying in the `global.yaml` file, you can directly make changes to the `<chart>/values.yaml` files for any chart, and pass those files in during your install command.
+2. Rather than adding to the `global.yaml` file, you can directly make changes to the `<chart>/values.yaml` files for any chart, and pass those files in during your install command.

    Certificates should be specified in `secrets/values.yaml`.
 The `secrets` chart will generate kubernetes secrets using these values.
 Note that you don't need to fill in your `dockerCredentials` here if you plan to generate the `credentials.yaml` file using `make credentials`.